GEOS-EUDR-RepoHub/gee_forest_agreement_layer/README.md

 # GEE_forest_agreement_layer
 The Forest Agreement Layer is a set of GEE scripts that merges nine/ten global forest datasets into one map, separating steps needing user input from automated tasks.
-It highlights where sources agree on forest cover, following Freitas Beyer et al. (2025).
+It highlights where sources agree on forest/tree cover, following Freitas Beyer et al. (2025).

 # Forest Agreement Layer – Google Earth Engine Script

 ## Overview
-This repository hosts two Google Earth Engine (GEE) scripts designed to generate a forest agreement layer.
-The workflow compares forest/tree cover-related datasets and highlights areas where multiple sources point in the same direction.
+This repository hosts two Google Earth Engine (GEE) scripts designed to generate the forest agreement layer.
+One script generates the layer for a predefined region, while the other builds it directly from geodata inputs such as plot boundaries.

 The repository includes:
 - **src/** – the main GEE scripts written in JavaScript